Therapy for Internet Addiction in Raleigh, NC

 There are also different varieties of Internet addiction.
 For example, some people struggle with net compulsions—losing control of one’s shopping, gambling, or day-trading.
 Others struggle with playing video games online or looking at online pornography.
 Many mindlessly scroll through social media and other websites.
 In whatever form the Internet addiction may come, many of the treatments are the same.

-Healing from an Internet addiction often focuses building coping skills.
+Healing from an Internet addiction often focuses on building coping skills.
 Many people want to face life’s challenges directly, but they may not know how.
 Instead of processing disappointment, they go online to numb the pain.
 Learning healthy coping skills can often help people regain control of their Internet use.
 Healing may also involve setting up good boundaries and accountability.
 There are support groups filled with people who understand and who often help each other set up and keep good online boundaries.
 For many people, therapy is often helpful as well.
-Cognitive Behavioral Therapy is a form of therapy that has helped many people because it focuses upon replacing negative thought patterns with positive ones.
+Cognitive Behavioral Therapy is a form of therapy that has helped many people because it focuses on replacing negative thought patterns with positive ones.
 Those negative thoughts can often fuel the addiction.

 Many people are struggling with how long and what they do online, but many people are also reaching out for help.
-If you are ready to meet with a therapist about your Internet use, consider reaching out to Thriveworks Raleigh.
+If you are ready to meet with a therapist about your Internet use, consider reaching out to Thriveworks in Raleigh, NC.
 Our therapists are taking clients, and we offer appointments for Internet addiction.
 When you contact our office, know that a scheduling specialist will answer your call and help you make your appointment.
 You may be meeting with your counselor within 24 hours.
 We do not keep a waitlist, but we do offer evening and weekend sessions.
 We also accept many different forms of insurance.
 Let’s work together.